rackerlabs/attributeMapping/README.md

 <saml2p:Response ID="_7fcd6173-e6e0-45a4-a2fd-74a4ef85bf30"
 ````

-These assertions are made are on the converted SAML an the test passes
+These assertions are made on the converted SAML and the test passes
 only if they all validate to true.

-There are a number of built in functions that XPath implementation
+There are a number of built in functions the XPath implementation
 understands:

 1. ```mapping:get-attributes()```  : Takes a name of an attribute and
-returns sequence of all of its values -- only in the FIRST
+returns a sequence of all of its values -- only in the FIRST
 (translated) assertion.

 1. ```mapping:get-attribute()```  : Does the same as above but only